 “I walked into Heathrow airport through a thermal imaging tunnel which monitors people’s temperatures as they pass through.
 Having just stepped out of a lift now equipped with nano septic self-cleaning buttons, I was reassured from the start.

-Everyone has their mask on, there’s sanitiser everywhere and there are people walking around spraying disinfectant on surfaces.
-It feels clean, and calm.
+Everyone has their mask on, there’s sanitiser everywhere and people are walking around spraying disinfectant on surfaces.
+It feels clean and calm.

 It’s a spacious environment already, the fabric furniture has been removed and screens are now separating seating.
 If you’re lucky enough to be someone who usually visits the Concorde Lounge you are now seated on the Concorde Terrace, adjacent to the Galleries Lounge.

 Unfortunately, the Elemis spa isn’t open, but you can still use the showers.

 As American Airlines is now co-habiting in T5 with British Airways, the two airlines are also sharing the lounges.
 For me, this will be a benefit for travellers in terms of the ease it brings for connections.

 When it comes to boarding a plane, the call comes by row, starting at the back and working forwards.
 Having been informed that the planes are cleaned after every flight (as you would expect) including details such as seat buckles, I felt comfortable.

 The personal hygiene kits you are provided with are a nice touch, and the provision of a bin bag so that the cabin crew doesn’t have to touch your rubbish is well thought out.